chrismile/LineVis/README.md

 # Flow and Stress Line Visualization

-StressLineVis is a visualization tool for rendering dense sets of 3D lines.
+LineVis is a visualization tool for rendering dense sets of 3D lines using OpenGL.
 It supports loading both traditional flow lines as well as stress lines from multiple principle stress directions.

 The following rendering modes are supported: